Girona: Sports

 During the professional cycling season, various non-European pro cyclists have called Girona home, as illustrated in the book by Michael Barry, written during his time with the US Postal Service cycling team.
 Between races, cyclists do their training rides outside the city, which provides excellent training terrain.

 In the spring of 1997, Marty Jemison, Tyler Hamilton and George Hincapie moved to Girona as teammates on the US Postal Service Professional Cycling Team.
 This was the first year that American cyclists started living in Girona and meeting for training rides at the Pont de Pedra.
 Later, other well-known professional cyclists such as Lance Armstrong came to live in the city.

 Football is also widely popular.
-The local Football club is Girona FC, who were promoted to La Liga in 2017.
-In December 2023, they recorded their first-ever league victory over FC Barcelona to temporarily reach the top of the table.
+The local club is Girona FC, who were promoted to La Liga in 2017.
+In the 2023-24 season, Girona finished third in La Liga, their best-ever league position, and qualified for the UEFA Champions League for the first time in their history, having led the division until December.
+They were eliminated in the league phase of the 2024-25 Champions League.
+However, the club was relegated from La Liga after the 2025-26 season.
 The club's stadium is Estadi Montilivi.

 The city has a roller hockey team, GEiEG, one of the most important in Spain, which competes in the OK Liga.